Preparing for lessons FAQs

 Once a child can independently swim 20 feet on his own, he/she can join a group class!
 We require an instructor recommendation and a group chemistry assessment to join a group class.
 After meeting these requirements, children benefit from more social interaction, healthy competition, increased endurance!
 For more on groups, click here.

 What if we can’t make a lesson?
 How do make-ups work?

-Lessons eligible for make-ups: All customers that provide advanced notice for cancelling their original lesson are eligible for a make-up lesson (please contact us as soon as possible if you will be missing a lesson).
+Lessons eligible for make-ups: All customers that provide advanced notice for canceling their original lesson are eligible for a make-up lesson (please contact us as soon as possible if you will be missing a lesson).
 “No-Shows” (not canceling/notifying SwimKids before the scheduled lesson time) are not eligible for make-up lessons.
 Make-up lessons do not get their own make-up lessons.

-Make-up Costs: Make-ups cost $5 for each cancelled and rescheduled private and group lesson (make-ups for Parent-Tot lessons are free).
-The $5 cost would apply to each 15-minute private increment if family has 2+ back-to-back 15-minute private lessons for their child(ren).
+Make-up Costs: Make-ups cost $5 for each canceled and rescheduled private and group lesson (make-ups for Parent-Tot lessons are free).
+The $5 cost would apply to each 15-minute private increment if the family has 2+ back-to-back 15-minute private lessons for their child(ren).
 The make-up cost may be waived for two reasons: 14-day advance notice, or 24-hour sick notice

-How can I make-up a missed lesson?
+How can I make up a missed lesson?

 Are substitute/replacement teachers good for my child?